Has a company called Account Control Technology started calling you? It’s probably because you have an unpaid debt that they are trying to collect.

 Founded in California in 1993, Account Control Technology is a medium-sized debt collection company that is based in Woodland Hills, CA.

 Also known as ACT, they are licensed in all 50 states and have five offices and over 800 employees nationwide.

-Account Control Technology is a government contractor and collects on behalf of many government agencies, such as the US Department of Education.
+They are a government contractor and collects on behalf of many government agencies, such as the US Department of Education.

 Additionally, they also collect debts on behalf of a number of commercial enterprises.
-This includes banking, credit union, mortgage lenders, and auto lenders.

 How to Deal with Account Control Technology